 Download Hi-Res Photos:

-Jian currently manages the Juno Award-winning, indie synth-pop-rock artist, Lights, through his own production company, Jian Ghomeshi Productions Inc. He has been working with the Toronto-based 25-year-old since 2001.
-Siberia, the critically-acclaimed sophomore album by Lights, is available now.
+Jian currently manages the Juno Award-winning, alt-synth-pop artist, Lights, through his own production company, Jian Ghomeshi Productions Inc. He has been working with the acclaimed 27-year-old since 2001.
+Little Machines, her highly anticipated 3rd studio album will be released September 23.

 Jian has also emerged as an acclaimed producer of artists including Dar Williams and Martina Sorbara.
 Martina Sorbara’s album ‘The Cure For Bad Deeds’ (produced by Jian) was released on April 9th, 2002 across Canada and on August 27, 2002 in the USA.